mkutmon/BH23-pathways/README.md

 # Project 9: Cell type-specific and druggable pathway models and maps

 ## Teams:
+Summary of the initial discussions and distributions into subteams.
+Not final - always possible to switch or join other topics!

 ### Data
 * Single-cell data: George, Marina, Frederic, Alessandro
-* Drug-target info: Tina, Sandra -> connection to project 17
+* Drug-target info: Tina, Sandra, Hasan -> connection to project 17

 ### Pathways
 * Automap: Marek, Matti, Sara